-The Centre for Technology, Ethics, Law and Society (TELOS) is a Research Centre at The Dickson Poon School of Law.
+The Centre for Technology, Ethics, Law & Society (TELOS) is a Research Centre at The Dickson Poon School of Law.
 It seeks to engage in rigorous, policy-relevant research exploring the legal, ethical and social implications of new and emerging technologies.

 TELOS was established in 2007 on the initiative of Professor Roger Brownsword, its founding director.
 Professor Karen Yeung was the Director of TELOS from 2012 until 2018.
 As a leading legal scholar and bioethicist, he recognised the need for scholarly examination of the legal, ethical, social and regulatory issues arising from the emergence of new technologies, particularly rapid developments in information communication technologies, genomics, medicine, materials manufacturing, robotics, and neurotechnologies, as well as their wide-ranging applications to important policy domains including public security, trade and commerce, medicine, finance, retailing, education, transport, and the media and entertainment industry.